 Item 7: Estimated Initial Investment

-4. Tenant Improvements: This category includes the cost of permanent construction modifications to leased premises including walls, ceilings, floors, plumbing, electrical and HVAC.
-Low estimate is based upon an 800 square ft. partially improved space.
+- Tenant Improvements: This category includes the cost of permanent construction modifications to leased premises including walls, ceilings, floors, plumbing, electrical and HVAC.
+Low estimate is based upon a 200 square ft. free-standing kiosk.
 High estimate is for an unimproved space of approximately 1,200 square ft requiring extensive demolition.
 Landlord TI allowance is excluded from both of these estimates but we recommend that you try to negotiate for some amount of TI allowance with your Landlord.

-5. Signs & Menu Boards: This category includes exterior and interior signage and graphics.
-Low estimate assumes 1 outdoor sign, interior graphics and signage including 5 menu boards.
-High estimate includes an additional exterior sign in addition to the interior signage.
+- Signs & Menu Boards: This category includes exterior and interior signage and graphics.
+Low estimate assumes no outdoor sign for a kiosk unit, but includes interior graphics, interior signage and a television and digital/electronic menu board system.
+High estimate includes 2 exterior signs in addition to the interior signage and 5 menu boards.

-6. POS System & Office Equipment: In addition to the POS (point-of-sale) cash register system, this category includes back office items such as a combination fax, copier and printer, personal computer, telephone, printer & miscellaneous office equipment, and a 42” or larger TV for the customer area.
-Some Units may require 2 POS systems, plus safes and telephone.
+- POS System & Office Equipment: In addition to the POS (point-of-sale) cash register system, this category includes back office items such as a combination fax, copier and printer, personal computer, telephone, printer & miscellaneous office equipment, and a 42” or larger TV for the customer area.
+Some Units may require 1 additional tablet-style POS system, plus safes and telephone.

-9. Expenses While Training: You must arrange and pay for transportation, meals, lodging and incidentals for you and your Designated Manager while attending our training programs.
+- Expenses While Training: You must arrange and pay for transportation, meals, lodging and incidentals for you and your Designated Manager while attending our training programs.
 The amount you spend will depend upon several factors, including the distance you have to travel and the type of accommodations you choose.
-We based this estimate upon such expenses anticipated for 2 people, for 5 days, including approximate costs for hotel, airfare, etc. You will also be responsible for wages you pay your staff during training.
+We based the high end estimate upon such expenses anticipated for 2 people, for 5 days, including approximate costs for hotel, airfare, etc. The low end estimate is based upon attendees who live locally who would not need airfare or hotel accommodations for the duration of training.
+You will also be responsible for wages you pay your staff during training.

 Item 19: Financial Performance Representation

-The included information is based on unaudited reports of Total Sales Revenue (“TSR”) collected by us daily from a POS system used by the 67 franchisee-owned Traditional Units that were open a full year as of the end of 2015.
-These 67 Units are divided into 5 Groups showing the lowest and highest TSR within that Group for Traditional Units open a year or more.
+The included information is based on unaudited reports of Total Sales Revenue (“TSR”) collected by us daily from a POS system used by the 75 franchisee-owned Traditional Units that were open a full year as of the end of 2016.
+These 75 Units are divided into 5 Groups showing the lowest and highest TSR within that Group for Traditional Units open a year or more.
 The Table also presents the Average Unit Volume of Sales (“AUV”) for each Group.
-The AUV shown for the 5 Groups does not include Non-Traditional Units, however, the AUV for Non-Traditional Units is presented at the bottom of the chart along with the AUV for all Traditional Units, equaling 83 total Units, some of which were operated for less than the full year as of the end of 2015.
+The AUV shown for the 5 Groups does not include Non-Traditional Units.
+The AUV for Non-Traditional Units is presented at the bottom of the chart.
+The total number of Traditional Units and Non-Traditional Units operating at the end of 2016 equals 87 Units.
+5 Units were operated for less than the full year as of the end of 2016 and are not included in the figures above.

-With regard to the figures shown at the bottom of the chart related to AUV for the all Traditional and Non-Traditional Units; 37 out of 76 Traditional Unites were above the average of $371,880 AUV and 4 stores of the 7 Non-Traditional Units were above the average of $240,623 AUV.
+With regard to the figures shown at the bottom of the chart related to AUV for the all Non-Traditional Units; 2 stores of the 7 Non-Traditional Units met or were above the $273,209 AUV in 2016.

 This information does not consider factors such as the geographic location, operator experience, investment costs or market conditions, related to the Units included in any given Group.
 There is no assurance that future sales will correspond to sales from the last fiscal year or any other particular year.
 These figures should not be considered as the actual or potential revenues that will be realized by any franchisee.
 Results will differ widely from one location to another, without respect to their geographic region.